Shadiwal

-Shadiwal is a village in Gujrat District in the Punjab province of Pakistan.
+Shadiwal is a city in Gujrat District in the Punjab province of Pakistan.
 It is situated between the rivers Chenab and Jhelum.
 It was a small village at the end of last century but is now a developed town with a town committee.
 The development of Shadiwal began with the construction of a power plant on the Upper Jhelum Canal during the 1960s.